avored/laravel-ecommerce/CONTRIBUTING.md

 There are a few necessary steps before we can accept a pull request:

-* [Open an issue](https://github.com/avored/laravel-ecommerce/issues) describing the problem that you are looking to solve in your PR (if one is not already open), and your approach to solving it (no necessary for bug fixes - only feature contributions).
+* [Open an issue](https://github.com/avored/laravel-ecommerce/issues) describing the problem that you are looking to solve in your PR (if one is not already open), and your approach to solving it (not necessary for bug fixes - only feature contributions).

 ### Contributor License Agreement
 The following terms are used throughout this agreement: